aukehoe/aukehoe.github.io/homegrown.md

 If you'd like, you can [view the *homegrown* prototype](https://xd.adobe.com/view/6884cace-8c66-40e2-8536-6d7d4b3b6d60-3dd7/?fullscreen) here

 ## User Testing
-Now that I had a working prototype, I sent the prototype to potential users and got their feedback.
+I sent the prototype to potential users and walked through the site with them, documenting their reactions and feedback.
 This was my favorite part of the process as I got to see others interact with what I'd worked so hard on.
 I enjoyed hearing what they liked, what they didn't, and suggestions for different features the site could have.
 Overall, their opinions of *homegrown* were positive, which I was very glad of.
 <img width="800" alt="wireframe of my plants page" src="images/User5Results.PNG">

 ## Usability Heuristics
 The Usability Heuristics were interesting to learn and work with while creating this project.
 Here is how I implemented the following heuristics:
 1. Match between system and real world - I used icons and text that users would be familiar with so that they wouldn't have to spend too long learning how to use the app.
-Like on my my plants page, I used a + for adding a plant and a magnifying glass to identify a plant.
+Like on the "my plants" page, I used a + for adding a plant and a magnifying glass to identify a plant.
 Users are familiar with these symbols so it will make using that interface easier.
 2. User Control and Freedom - my prototype depends entirely on the user telling it what to do and allows all possible freedoms to allow users control over their plants and their account.
 3. Consistency and Standard - I used the same styles and colors across my entire website.
 I created a color scheme to make sure I used the same colors on every page, along with basic shapes and ideas that are present across the site.
 4. Error Prevention - I implemented verification steps so that if ever a user is taking an action that's in the danger zone of deleting something like a plant, they will have to double check before the action goes through.